-The adoption event will be June 24 and 25 from 12-6PM.
+The adoption event is from 1-6PM with an EARLY BIRD ticketed option.
 Visitors are welcome to attend anytime during those hours to see our adoptable cats and dogs.
 Adoption areas will be divided into two areas–adoptable cats and adoptable dogs.
 All the cats and dogs will be in individual cages with cage cards attached that provide details on the individual pet.
 Once you select a dog or cat you are interested in meeting a volunteer or organization representative will help you get the animal out of the cage so you can meet him or her.
 If you decide you would like to adopt the animal the volunteer or representative assisting you will take the cage card off the cage and take it to the organization check-out table.
 You will be asked to complete a short application and an organization representative will go over the application with you.
-Once you are approved you will pay the $30 adoption fee (plus an optional donation to the group you’re adopting from).
+Once you are approved you will pay the rescues adoption fee (plus an optional donation to the group you’re adopting from).
 A volunteer will then escort you to the check-out table where we can tally the adoption to our grand total and you will be given an adoption goody bag.
 That’s it!
 Now it’s time to take your new furry family member home and give him or her a wonderful life!

 Yes!
 All cats and dogs will be spayed/neutered, given age-appropriate vaccines, (including rabies and distemper/parvo/panleuk), Heartworm or Feline Leukemia/FIV tested, and micro chipped!

 Rain or shine the event will go on!
 The majority of our event is indoors at the South Pavilion.
 We will have an enclosed outdoor area to walk the dogs but all the cats/dogs will be in cages inside and out of the elements.